On an Optimal Extraction Problem with Regime Switching: Introduction

-While the literature on optimal stopping problems under regime switching is relatively rich (see, e.g., \cite{Bensoussanetal}, \cite{Buffington}, \cite{Guo01}, \cite{GuoZhang}, \cite{ZhangZhu}, among others), that on explicit solutions to singular stochastic control problems with regime switching is still quite limited.
-We refer, e.g., to \cite{Pistorius}, \cite{Jiang} and \cite{CadSot} where the optimal dividend problem of actuarial science is formulated as a one-dimensional problem under Markov regime switching.
-If we then further restrict our attention to singular stochastic control problems with two-dimensional state space and regime shifts, to the best of our knowledge \cite{Guoetal} is the only paper available in the literature.
+While the literature on optimal stopping problems under regime switching is relatively rich (see, e.g., \cite{Bensoussanetal}, \cite{Buffington}, \cite{Guo01}, \cite{GuoZhang}, \cite{ZhangZhu}, among others), that on singular stochastic control problems with regime switching is still limited.
+We refer, e.g., to \cite{Pistorius}, \cite{Jiang}, \cite{CadSot} and \cite{ZhuYang} where the optimal dividend problem of actuarial science is formulated as a one-dimensional problem under Markov regime switching.
+If we then further restrict our attention to singular stochastic control problems with a two-dimensional state space and regime shifts, to the best of our knowledge \cite{Guoetal} is the only other paper available in the literature.
 That work addresses an optimal irreversible investment problem in which the growth and the volatility of the decision variable jump between two states at independent exponentially distributed random times.
-However, although in \cite{Guoetal} the authors provide a detailed discussion on the structure of the candidate solution and on the economic implications of regime switching for capital accumulation and growth, they do not tackle a complete verification theorem confirming their guess.
+However, although in \cite{Guoetal} the authors provide a detailed discussion on the structure of the candidate solution and on the economic implications of regime switching for capital accumulation and growth, they do not confirm their guess by a verification theorem.

-In this paper, with the aim of an analytical study, we assume that the commodity spot price $X$ evolves according to a Bachelier model with regime switching between two states.
-Under suitable restrictions on the parameters of the model, we show that the optimal extraction rule is of threshold type and we provide an explicit expression for the value function.
+In this paper, with the aim of a complete analytical study, we assume that the commodity spot price $X$ evolves according to a Bachelier model\footnote{The choice of an arithmetic dynamics might be justified also at the modeling stage.
+Indeed, it has been shown in \cite{Geman} that for certain commodities an arithmetic dynamics fits historical time series better than a mean-reverting one.
+Moreover, it has been recently observed that some commodities can be traded at negative prices (see \cite{Fenton}).
+This happened, e.g., to propane prices in Edmonton (Canada) in June 2015.} with regime switching between two states.
+We show that the optimal extraction rule is of threshold type, and we provide the expression of the value function.